RohanSogani/autoGrader/README.md

 ```console
    foo@bar:~$ python3 grade.py <testInputFile.in> <testOutputFile.out>
 ```
+The input file is not mandatory, in that case the script needs to be hardcoded to supply proper input.

 <stong>Output</strong>
 1. A clean comma separated txt file with kerberosID, score
 2. A verbose commas separated txt file with kerberosID, Logs